morethan987/hugo_main/content/blog/plugin-writing-experience/index.en.md

 ---
-title: An experience of a plugin writing
+title: An experience of writing plugin
-weight: 30
+weight: -30
 draft: false
-description: An experience of a plugin writing
+description: An experience of writing plugin
 slug: plugin-writing-experience
 tags:
   - Experience